 The Classified Forest program is specifically designed to help keep Indiana's private forests intact.
 It allows landowners with at least 10 acres of forest to set it aside and to remain as forest.
 In return for meeting program guidelines landowners receive property tax breaks, forestry literature and periodic free inspections by a professional forester while the forest is enrolled in the program.
 The Indiana Classified Forest program is one of the most successful and longest running forest stewardship programs in the United States.
 Currently over 8,300 pieces of property, covering nearly 410,000 acres, are enrolled in this voluntary set aside program.
-The program is growing in excess of 10,000 acres per year (IDNR, 2003).
+And, the program is growing in excess of 10,000 acres per year (IDNR, 2003).

-Utilizing the District Forester's Classified Forest Program database, the Watershed Coordination Team incorporated Garrison Creek's current Classified Forest enrollment into GIS.
-There are currently 1500 acres enrolled in the Classified Forest Program within the watershed (Figure 5-2).
+Utilizing the District Forester's Classified Forest Program database, the watershed coordination team incorporated Lick Creek's current Classified Forest enrollment into a Geographic Information System (GIS).
+There are currently 293 acres enrolled in the Classified Forest Program within the watershed (Figure 5-2).